 Note: This firmware is not based on the official Waveshare ESP-IDF demo.
 It is written from scratch using the Arduino framework.
-The stock firmware and SD card contents are not required.
+The stock firmware is not required, but an SD card is (it stores your photos).

-- Deep sleep between updates (~5 min wake cycle, display refresh every 30 min)
+- Deep sleep on battery (~5 min wake cycle, display refresh every 30 min)

-- SHTC3 temperature & humidity sensor reported to Home Assistant via MQTT
+- SHTC3 temperature & humidity + battery voltage reported to Home Assistant via MQTT auto-discovery

 This project targets the Waveshare ESP32-S3-PhotoPainter which includes: